spirit-dave/Data-Analysis-Projects-Dashboard/README.md

-# The analysis reveals the following insights about gender-based disparities across various fields of study in terms of employment:
+# The analysis reveals the following insights about gender-based disparities across various fields of study:

 Gender Representation by Field